WordPress for startups: what you need to know to make the most of it

 Process of building a WordPress site

-More and more startups look towards WordPress to get their website off the ground, and for good reason!
+More and more startups look towards WordPress for startup to get their website off the ground, and for good reason!
 WordPress is Open Source, so you’re not locked into one vendor forever; it integrates well with search and social marketing; it’s easy to manage; and the themes are either free or cost very little!
 It’s many a startup’s dream come true.

 1. The quality of the WordPress theme – is the developer reliable?
 Is the theme too heavy with options that it becomes impossible to make even small changes to the theme?